Robert-van-Engelen/Forth850/README.md

                     jp nz,4$        ;   10(33); until c = 0 repeat without addition
                     ret                     ; done

-Note: unrolling the loops improves speed at the cost of a significant code size increase, which is undesirable for small memory devices.
+Note: unrolling the loops would improve the speed at the cost of a significant code size increase, which is undesirable for small memory devices.

 ### Fast unsigned 16x16->32 bit multiplication